brycemcd/MQTT-to-Kafka/README.md

 My home workstation has a conda environment set up: `source activate weather`

-Export kafka environment variables to the shell
+Export kafka environment variables to the shell.
+There is a file in th home directory that contains all the cloudkafka params.
+Export those variables to the local shell

 Connect the MQTT -> Kafka bridge with this command: `python message_intercept.py` This will get messages pushed on the MQTT queue read and pushed on to the Kafka